 Kathmandu Lhasa Road Map

-The first stop in Tibet is Gyirong, a town set amid high mountains and verdant forests.
+The classic Kathmandu to Lhasa overland tour takes 8 days which covers one night stay at Everest Base Camp in Tibet.
+You will first stop in Gyirong, a town set amid high mountains and verdant forests.
 Afterward, you travel to Everest Base Camp to see the world's highest mountain and Rongbuk, one of the two world’s highest monasteries.
-Shigatse, the second largest city of Tibet, boasts the Tashilunpo Monastery, founded by the first Dalai Lama.
+Then, you will visit Shigatse, the second largest city of Tibet, which boasts the Tashilunpo Monastery, the traditional monastic seat of the Panchen Lama.

-The large monastic complex prides on the largest statue of Future (Maitreya) Buddha in the world.
-Before arriving in Lhasa, you will stop in Gyantse, a charming Heritage Town whose highlight is a multi-storied stupa, and see Yamdrok Lake surrounded with mountains and the Korola Glacier.
-The tour concludes in Lhasa, leaving you two days to explore the Potala Palace, Jokhang Temple and other highlights in the area.
-Check out our incredible Tibet Nepal tours here!
+Before arriving in Lhasa, you will stop in Gyantse, a charming Heritage Town whose highlight is a multi-storied stupa, and see Yamdrok Lake surrounded by mountains and the Korola Glacier.
+The tour concludes in Lhasa, leaving you two days to explore the Potala Palace, Jokhang Temple, and other highlights in the area.

 Tibet Travel Permit

 8. If you already have a Chinese Visa, do not enter Tibet from Nepal